square/dagger/README.md

 ### Provider injections

 Sometimes you need multiple instances to be returned instead of just injecting a single value.
-In this case, if you are dealing with data objects (value objects) you might want to create and bind a Factory of some sort to manage these objects.
-However, sometimes you need new instances of an object, e.g. if the object relies on volatile configuration and may change between calls.
+While you have many options (Factories, Builders, etc.)   sometimes you need new instances of a collaborator if, for example, the object relies on volatile configuration or a piece of local context may change between calls.
 In this case, you can inject a `Provider<T>` instead of just `T`, and you will get an object which creates a new instance each time `.get()` is called.

 ```java